robbobfrh84/gas-up/_documention/README.md

-# Developing with a basic Google Apps Scripts CRUD API (Create, Read, Update, Delete)
+# Documentation

-### quick start
+### Guide to getting started with a gas-stack project

 Create a google sheet to be your Database
 - Visit `sheets.google.com` (you may need to login first)